 - how closely related the two parties are,

 - whether the parties are both adults (over 18), both children, or one of each, and

 - whether the marriage and/or sexual intercourse was consensual.

 For example, adult first cousins once removed who had consensual intercourse would probably receive a less serious sentence because it's arguably a "victimless" crime where neither party got hurt.
 In contrast, an adult male who rapes his minor sister would surely receive a harsher prison term because it involved an underage victim who was forced to have sex against her will.

 We're here if you've been arrested . . . .

 If you're facing charges for the Nevada crime of incest (NRS 201.180), it's imperative you retain criminal defense counsel right away to negotiate with prosecutors in an effort to get the case dismissed or reduced to something much less serious.
 Our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) are here to provide a free consultation about your options today.

+For information about the Nevada crime of bigamy, read our article on the Nevada crime of bigamy.
 For information on the law in California, please read our article on incest laws in the state of California (Penal Code 285 PC).